Introduction

 template <std::unsigned_integral T, std::size_t Msb, std::size_t Lsb>

-constexpr static auto identity() -> T;
+constexpr static auto mask() -> T;

 Building the write masks

-In general a given write to a register will only want to write some of the field values.
+In the general case, a given write to a register will only want to write some of the field values.
 The other field values are left unspecified.
 The write machinery uses the field write functions and their associated identity specs to compute:

-• the write mask for the fields to be written
+the write mask for the fields to be written

-• the identity mask for the other fields
+the identity mask for the other fields

-• the identity value (if any) for the other fields
+the identity value (if any) for the other fields

 For example: